jdx/rtx-shorthands/README.md

 essentially just a noop plugin that contains a file `shorthands.toml`.
 This file needs to be manually specified in rtx by setting `RTX_SHORTHANDS_FILE`.

+By default it just contains the same plugins as those in the [asdf repo](https://github.com/asdf-vm/asdf-plugins).
+Use scripts/generate.sh to rebuild.

 The purpose of putting it into a plugin is just so that it can be updated with `rtx plugin update`.

 ## Usage